Leaves and Returns

 Communication

 Please keep up relationships with friends via social media, email or meeting up off campus.
 Additionally, you may continue to remain in contact with your faculty advisor and/or HUB and others with whom you have strong connections.
-And of course, keeping in touch with your Support Dean and keeping them updated on your plans is welcome.
+And of course, keeping in touch with a Support Dean and keeping them updated on your plans is welcome.

 Use of campus facilities